ISSMteam/PINNICLE/docs/examples/pinn.ssa.rst

    dde.config.set_random_seed(1234)

 The whole setup of the PINNICLE is stored in a ``dict`` with specific names.
+PINNICLE will load all the parameters from this ``dict`` according to the corresponding keywords.
+The details of the default and required parameters can be found in `pinnicle.parameter <https://pinnicle.readthedocs.io/en/latest/api/pinnicle.html#pinnicle.parameter.DataParameter>`_.

-We begin with the general parameters:
+We begin with the general parameters for the training:

 .. code-block:: python